automatically generated captions

 00:46:48 it is a subject which is distinct from ethics

-00:46:52 and human values that he thinks in human values do not help you solve problems in quantum mechanics on the other hand
+00:46:52 and human values.
+Ethics and human values do not help you solve problems in quantum mechanics on the other hand

 00:46:59 without ethics and human values you don't know what problems to solve or how to solve them

-00:47:03 or what to do with the answers once you have them so one of my major problem this with education now at least at the
+00:47:03 or what to do with the answers once you have them so one of my major problems with education now at least at the

-00:47:11 regular level is that we teach students what to do with enormous skill but we don't teach them why do you do it
+00:47:11 gradular level is that we teach students what to do with enormous skill but we don't teach them why to do it

 00:47:21 and is that the right thing to do and I think not for them

 00:47:25 and not for society you think that we need these kind of moral and ethical dimensions to literally to survive.